thednp/kute.js/README.md

 For documentation, examples and other cool tips, check the <a href="http://thednp.github.io/kute.js/">demo</a>.

 #jQuery Plugin
 That's right, there you have it, just a few bits of code to bridge the awesome `kute.js` to your jQuery powered projects/apps.
-The plugin can be found in the [/dist](https://github.com/thednp/kute.js/blob/master/dist/kute-jquery.min.js) folder.
+The plugin can be found in the [/master](https://github.com/thednp/kute.js/blob/master/kute-jquery.js) folder.

 # What else it does
+* handles all kinds of `transform` properties and makes sure to always use the same order of the `transform functions` (`translate`, `rotate`, `skew`, `scale`)
-* computes properties values properly according to their measurement unit (px,%,deg,etc)
+* computes properties' values properly according to their measurement unit (px,%,deg,etc)
-* properly handles cross browser 3D `transform` when elements have a `perspective`, else the animation won't run
+* properly handles cross browser 3D `transform` with `perspective` and `perspective` for element or it's parent
-* it converts `HEX` colors to `RGB` and tweens the inner values, then ALWAYS updates color via `RGB`
+* converts `HEX` colors to `RGB` and tweens the inner values, then ALWAYS updates color via `RGB`
 * properly replaces `top`, `centered` or any other background position with proper value to be able to tween
 * for most supported properties it reads the current element computed style property value as initial value (via `currentStyle || getComputedStyle`)
 * allows you to add many callbacks: `start`, `update`, `complete`, `pause`, `stop`, and they can be set as tween options
-* since `translate3D` is best for performance, `kute.js` will always uses it
+* since `translate3D` is best for performance, `kute.js` will always use it
 * accepts "nice & easy string" easing functions, like `linear` or `easingExponentialOut` (removes the use of the evil `eval`, making development safer easier and closer to standards :)
-* uses 31 easing functions, all Robert Penner's easing equations and 2 more libraries
+* uses all 31 Robert Penner's easing functions, as well as bezier and physics easing functions
-* handles browser prefixes for you as well.
+* handles browser prefixes for you for `transform`, `perspective`, `perspective-origin`, `border-radius` and `requestAnimationFrame`
+* all this is possible with a core script of less than 20k size!

 # Browser Support
 Since most modern browsers can handle pretty much everything, legacy browsers need some help, so give them <a href="https://cdn.polyfill.io/v2/docs/">polyfills.io</a>.

+# Contributions
+* Dav aka @dalisoft contributed a great deal for the performance and functinality of KUTE.js
+* [Ingwie Phoenix](https://github.com/IngwiePhoenix): RequireJS/CommonJS compatibility and usability with common package managers
+* Others who [contribute](https://github.com/thednp/kute.js/graphs/contributors) to the project

 # License
 <a href="https://github.com/thednp/kute.js/blob/master/LICENSE">MIT License</a>